soulmachines/sm-web-component/README.md

 - Insert the web component html element (with <sm-widget> tag) into the page
 - Convert options into attributes on the web component html element.
 These objects can come from a global variable called `window.smConfig` or from data attributes on the script tag.

-An example of data attributes.
+An example of data attributes:

 ```
 <script